-A few weeks ago, Google announced upcoming changes concerning “guidance to improve your app quality and discovery on Google Play” (Android Developers).
-In summary, there will be new guidelines and policies on the Play Store in the second half of 2021.
-As such, this preannouncement gives advance notice to Android developers and relevant stakeholders.
-What can we expect?
-Let’s look to answer the “what”, “how” and “why” these changes are being made.
+In April 2021, Google announced some significant changes concerning “guidance to improve your app quality and discovery on Google Play” (Android Developers).
+In summary, there are new guidelines and policies effective on the Play Store from September 29, 2021.
+Read this blog to answer the “what”, “how” and “why” these changes have been made.

-The first part of the announcement relates to a policy change that will affect app metadata:
+The first part of the announcement related to a policy change that will affect app metadata:

-- Currently, the app name on the Play Store can be up to 50 characters.
-However, in the coming months, this will be shortened to only 30 characters (the same limit as for app titles on the App Store).
+- Up until September 29, 2021, app names on the Play Store could be up to 50 characters.
+However, with the new policy update, Google requires app titles to be shortened to only 30 characters (the same limit as for app titles on the App Store).

 Additional changes include:

-- The elimination of graphic elements that may mislead users in the app icon
+- The elimination of graphic elements that may mislead users (e.g. don’t use text to incentivize installs or promote deals) in the app icon and title.

-There are no further details (yet) on when these changes will be implemented, but “app title[s], icon[s] and developer name[s] that do not meet the upcoming policies will not be allowed on Google Play.”
+With the updates effective on Google Play since September 29, “app title[s], icon[s] and developer name[s] that do not meet the upcoming policies will not be allowed on Google Play.”
 Several examples from Google show what elements should – and what should not – be incorporated in the app metadata.
-The keywords, “top”, #1”, “best”, “free”, “no ads” or “ad free” are all terms that will not be allowed in the app title, icon, or developer name.
+The keywords, “top”, “#1”, “best”, “free”, “no ads” or “ad free” are all terms that are no longer allowed in the app title, icon, or developer name.

 In addition, further keywords that encourage users to take action, such as “update now” in the icon or “download now” in the app name, are frowned upon.
 Emojis/emoticons, repeated punctuation, or all caps are additional examples of don’ts that could lead to your app being rejected.